-Crime Muse is proud to be supported by the YWCA Adelaide, through its Great Ydeas Small Grants Program.
+The establishment of Crime Muse was achieved through the support of YWCA Adelaide, through its 2017 Great Ydeas Small Grants Program.
 The YWCA aims to build strong and equitable communities through the development of women’s leadership.

-Crime Muse is the brainchild of Kate McLachlan, a Lecturer in Law and Criminal Justice.
-She has a Research Masters in Law from Flinders University, examining the responses of South Australia Police to women who had been raped.
+Crime Muse is the cyber baby of Kate McLachlan.
+She has a Research Masters degree in Law from Flinders University, in which she examined the responses of South Australia Police to women who had been raped.
 She also has an Honours degree in Psychology from UniSA, where she researched the prediction of violent recidivism by speaking with offenders in Yatala Labour Prison and Adelaide Community Corrections.

-Previously, she’s worked in criminal justice and social justice agencies in Adelaide and Canberra, on both the government and non-government sectors.
+She has worked as a lecturer in Law and Criminal Justice, creating courses for the UniSA Bachelor of Criminal Justice as well as in the criminal justice and social justice agencies in Australia (Adelaide and Canberra), in both the government and non-government sectors.
 She is passionate about victims’ rights and advocacy as well as promoting evidence-based practice and research translation practices across and between justice agencies and the criminal justice sector.